py-pdf/pypdf/docs/modules/PdfDocCommon.md

 **PdfDocCommon** is an abstract class which is inherited by **PdfReader** and **PdfWriter**

-Where indentified in the API, you can use any of the derivated class.
+Where identified in the API, you can use any of the derived class.